DreamFireworks/PowerShellWS/readme.md

 ## I'm learning PowerShell and this folder contains my scripts that makes no sense.

-## Some commands with benefits
+## Some useful commands

+-Getting details for command:
+`Get-Help -Name 'Write-Output' -Full`

-*To create a file:
+-To create a file:
 `New-Item [filename]`

-*To open file in VSCode editor:
+-To open file in VSCode editor:
 `code [filename]`

-*Promt:
+-Promt:
 `Write-Output "string. $var etc."`

-*Input:
+-Input:
 `Read-Host`

-*Input with prompting message:
+-Input with prompting message:
 `Read-Host -Prompt "Message"`